-Error!
-Reference source not found. shows the contractor provided costs for the construction of BASs of A7934 on US136.
+Table 5-5 shows the contractor provided costs for the construction of BASs on Bridge A7934 on US136.
 As shown in the table, the researchers were able to get the most detailed cost breakdown from this project.
 The cost figure includes the cost of sleeper slabs, base preparation, all activities after placement of PCPS panels such as anchoring to abutment, grouting, waterproofing, and placement of 2 inch asphalt overlay.
-Assuming a similar cost for the bridge approach slabs as the A7767 bridge, the cost of the BASs was approximately \$53,510 which is lower than the standard MoDOT BAS.
+Table 5-5 shows a material cost of \$3,004 for the sleeper slabs and a total labor cost including the labor cost of sleeper slabs.
+Assuming the in-place cost of sleeper slabs as \$4,000 similar to the sleeper slabs of the A7767, cost of the BASs was approximately \$53,510 which is lower than the standard MoDOT BAS.